 Dr Teresa Romero and Dr Tom Pike - Postgraduate Research Leads

 Dr Teresa Romero and Dr Tom Pike both have broad research interests within animal behaviour and ecology.
 Teresa’s research focuses on the rich social lives of animals, and in particular in the nature of animals’ social capacities and their underpinning mechanisms.
 Tom is primarily interested in the evolution and maintenance of visual and olfactory signals, from the perspective of both the signallers and the receivers.
-They both supervise undergraduate and postgraduate research students on a range of topics and lead postgraduate research activities within the School.Academic Staff List Make an Enquiry
+They both supervise undergraduate and postgraduate research students on a range of topics and lead postgraduate research activities within the Department.Academic Staff List Make an Enquiry

 The Animal Behaviour, Cognition, and Welfare Research Group comprises a unique team of internationally-renowned researchers working at the forefront of, and interface between, animal behaviour, cognition, health, and welfare.